Biomedical sciences contribute to medical progress by studying the scientific aspects of disease.

 To the Bachelor's program

-5 MASTERS, SEVERAL SPECIALIZATIONS to prepare you to work in a wide range of health-related fields.
-The program includes a 5-month research thesis in a laboratory, hospital or company and a 10-week internship in direct contact with the profession in a company or hospital, in Belgium or abroad.
+The various Master's programs on offer prepare you to work in a wide range of health-related fields.
+The program includes a 6-month research thesis in a laboratory, hospital or company, and a 3-month internship in direct contact with the profession in a company or hospital, in Belgium or abroad.

-These in-depth Master's programs are the ideal pathway to research and doctoral studies, enabling you to learn about cutting-edge technical and bioinformatics tools, as well as the latest advances in the following fields: Neuroscience, Oncology, Immunology, Virology, Cardiology, Microbiota.
+This in-depth Master's degree is the ideal pathway to research and a doctorate, providing you with training in cutting-edge technical and bioinformatics tools, as well as the latest advances in the following fields:

-What's more, the "MULTIDISCIPLINARY RESEARCH" master's degree is a unique program of excellence, taught in English and based on an innovative, participative teaching approach.
-It encourages interactivity, autonomy and the development of critical thinking skills.
+This master's degree is a program of excellence, taught mainly in English, based on a combination of ex cathedra courses and innovative participatory teaching methods.
+This teaching encourages interactivity, autonomy and the development of critical thinking skills.

 Specialization in Quality Assurance